sujeet4github/MyLangUtils/LangRuby/effectiveRubyBook/README.md

 Use Set for efficient presence checks

 ##3
-Consider using a default hash value
+Consider using a default hash value in hashes(maps/dictionaries)

 ##4
 Use Hash#fetch over Hash#[]